seanpmyers/loremaster/application/README.md

+# loremaster

+The appilcation is primarily written in Rust.

-# Setup
+## Setup

-The frontend libraries have been excluded from version control.
+The frontend style libraries have been excluded from version control.
 You must download them and place them in the styles/library folder.

 Current style libraries: